 Difference #6: ...and offer wider soundstage and a slight uptick in clarity

 While you won’t find a massive difference in audio performance between the two AirPods, many folks have noticed a slightly wider soundstage (how clearly you can hear individual instruments) and a slight uptick in overall clarity when using the AirPods Pro.
 That’s likely because the AirPods Pro have a slightly larger frequency range and a slightly larger chamber that allows for the sound to expand more.

 Difference #7: The AirPods Pro are shorter and stouter than the AirPods

-Both have a sort of futuristic look to them, however, which some find unappealing – and some love.
+Both have a somewhat futuristic look to them, however, which some find unappealing – and some love.
 Either way, both models are unmistakably 'Apple'.

 Difference #8: The AirPods Pro are way, way more expensive

 Finally, a category where the regular AirPods stand a chance: At $249 / £249 / AU$399, the AirPods Pro are significantly more expensive than the regular AirPods ($159 / £159 / AU$249) that come with a standard case.

 If you want to swap out the regular case for the wireless charging case, the price of the regular AirPods jumps to $199 / £199 / AU$319, putting it within arm's reach of the AirPods Pro.